Posterior Cruciate Ligament (PCL) Reconstruction (Includes Implants & Hardware)

 Surgery

 - The operation is sometimes done as an “open” surgery.
-This requires a large incision in the knee
+This requires a large incision in the knee.

-- A less-invasive option involves a tool called an arthroscope.
-The surgeon uses smaller incisions
+- A less invasive option involves a tool called an arthroscope.
+The surgeon uses smaller incisions.

 - If a piece of bone is torn off, a surgeon may fasten the bone back into place using a screw.

-- A piece of tendon moved from somewhere else in the body, such as the back of the thigh or heel
+- A piece of tendon moved from somewhere else in the body, such as the back of the thigh or heel.

 Recovery After the Procedure

-- After the surgery you will be taken to the recovery room for observation.
+After the surgery, you will be taken to the recovery room for observation.
 Your recovery process will vary depending on the type of anesthesia that is given.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.
 Knee ligament repair is usually done on an outpatient basis.
+You may be given crutches and a knee immobilizer before you go home.
+Once you are home, it is important to keep the surgical area clean and dry.
+Your doctor will give you specific bathing instructions.
+The stitches or surgical staples will be removed during a follow-up office visit.

-- To help reduce swelling, you may be asked to elevate your leg and apply an ice bag to the knee several times per day for the first few days.
+Take a pain reliever for soreness as recommended by your doctor.
+Aspirin or certain other pain medications may increase the chance of bleeding.
+Be sure to take only recommended medications.
+To help reduce swelling, you may be asked to elevate your leg and apply an ice bag to the knee several times per day for the first few days.
 Your doctor will arrange for an exercise program to help you regain muscle strength, stability, and range of motion.

-- Notify your doctor to report any of the following:
+Notify your doctor to report any of the following:

 - Fever, Redness, or swelling